Glass noodles: Taiwan

 In Taiwanese cuisine, they are called dōngfěn (冬粉 (winter flour)).
 They are a versatile ingredient used in soups, stir-fries, hot pots, and street food.

 A popular Taiwanese dish featuring glass noodles is bah-oân (肉圓), a translucent, doughy snack filled with meat and vegetables, often including glass noodles in the filling for added texture.
 Glass noodles are also a staple in Taiwanese-style lu wei (滷味), a braised food stall dish where various ingredients, including glass noodles, are simmered in a spiced soy-based broth and served hot or cold.

 In Hakka cuisine, a traditional preparation called kè jīa fěn sī (客家粉絲) involves stir-frying glass noodles with dried shrimp, mushrooms, pork, and preserved vegetables.
 Glass noodles are also often included in festive banquet dishes, such as steamed seafood casseroles and Buddha Jumps Over the Wall (佛跳牆), where they absorb rich flavours from broths and other ingredients.

 Taiwanese hot pots (火鍋) frequently include glass noodles as an essential add-in that soaks up the broth while maintaining a chewy texture, especially in spicy or medicinal broths popular in winter.

 South Asia

 India

 In India, glass noodles are called falooda (see falooda, the dessert dish), and are served on top of kulfi (a traditional ice cream).
 They are usually made from arrowroot starch using a traditional technique.
 The noodles have minimal flavor so they provide a nice contrast with the sweet kulfi.
 Kulfi and falooda can be bought from numerous food stalls throughout northern and southern parts of India.

 Southeast Asia

 Indonesia

 In Indonesian cuisine, they are called soun, suun, or sohun, probably from 线粉 (xiànfěn, thread flour, 線粉, suànn-hún).
-Its usually eaten with bakso, tekwan, and soto.
+It is usually eaten with bakso, tekwan, and soto.
 In Klaten, there are sohun made from aren starch.